Spider Vein Treatment in St. Louis, MO

 Spider Veins - What Are They?

 Spider veins (also known, as telangiectasias) are small dilated blood vessels that appear near the surface of the skin.
-Spider veins tend to be red or blue in color, and can be painful, itchy, and potentially bleed.
+Spider veins tend to be red or blue in color and sometimes can itch, burn and potentially bleed.
+Typically these are considered cosmetic and cause

 The most important consideration in the treatment of spider veins is to make sure these tiny surface veins are not being supplied by larger "feeder" veins (reticular veins) from below.